shibaprasadb/shibaprasadb.github.io/_posts/2025-10-04-class12-dropouts.md

 ## Conclusion

-West Bengal’s ~41% decline in Class 12 exam takers from 2021 to 2025 is unprecedented among major Indian states.
-While the 2017 age-mandate policy provides a plausible explanation - a correction after years of overage students in the system - the sheer magnitude demands deeper investigation.
+West Bengal’s ~37% decline in Class 12 exam takers from 2024 to 2025 is unprecedented among major Indian states.
+While the 2017 age-mandate policy provides a plausible explanation - a correction after years of unqualified students in the system - the sheer magnitude demands deeper investigation.

 As someone from West Bengal, these numbers are both surprising and worrying.
 They point to deeper structural issues in educational access, retention, or migration that go beyond a single policy change.
 Whether this is a one-time correction or the beginning of a longer-term trend will become clearer in the years ahead.